rebe/tutorials/cookbook/visualizations.md

 The next sections will guide you on how to setup [Kibana](https://www.elastic.co/products/kibana), [Fluentd](https://www.fluentd.org/) and [Node-Red](https://nodered.org/).

+Figure 1 describes the architecture that we will result from this exercise as well as the APIs used between components.

+![cookbook visualization overview][wm_cookbook_viz_overview]

 The instructions assume that you will be making the installation on a Linux host with all the pre-requisites met.
 The 3rd party services are setup on top of the Docker Engine, which is also available for MacOS and Windows.